 Sea lampreys are jawless, parasitic fish that look like vampire eels from hell (although they are not closely related to eels).
 They are best known for their scary set of pearly whites–rings within rings within rings of sharp, hooked teeth reminiscent of cat claws.
 Native to the North Atlantic Ocean, sea lampreys use a suction-cup mouth to stick onto an unsuspecting fish.
 Then, they sink their claw-like teeth into their host for grip and use a rasping tongue to bore into flesh and even secrete an enzyme to keep the host’s blood from clotting and body fluids flowing.
 In the Great Lakes, they are an invasive species with no natural predators that wreak havoc on native fish populations such as trout, sturgeon and salmon.
 Either the host fish die from having their fluids drained out of them, or from the resulting wounds, thus threatening commercial and recreational fisheries worth billions of dollars.
 Today, sea lamprey populations in the Great Lakes are kept at around 10% of historic peaks and efforts continue to keep their populations in check.
 Any insight into what influences their life cycle and development, especially reproduction and sex ratios could be the key to unlocking the most effective management strategies.

 To shed more light on lamps, between 2005-2007, scientists from the U.S. Geological Survey and the University of Michigan tagged larval sea lampreys with coded wire tags, then released them back into the environment.
-Some were released into productive, fast moving streams and rivers leading into Lake Huron and Lake Michigan.
-Others were released into unproductive, slower moving areas where streams meet lakes with lower food availability and quality.
+Some were released into fast moving streams and rivers with high food quality and availability or “productive areas” leading into Lake Huron and Lake Michigan.
+Others were released into slower moving areas where streams meet lakes with lower food availability and quality or “unproductive areas”.
 The male:female ratio of larval sea lampreys was similar when released into different environments and higher than the untagged, incumbent population of sea lampreys likely due to the stress of handling and displacement involved in tagging.
 However, 3 years after release, when lampreys had time to metamorphose into their parasitic adult stage, 56% of tagged lampreys in productive areas were male, whereas 78% were male in unproductive areas.
 One exception was Carp River, an unproductive area where the probability of larvae becoming male decreased over time.

 This study gives us a glimpse into why sea lampreys and perhaps other fish have variable population sex ratios–a quandary that researchers have been grappling with for years.
 Pending future studies to offer further support for this finding, this information could be used to develop sex-based management strategies to get an edge on curbing this damaging invasive species in the Great Lakes.